nipiQ/bitcoin-lima/README.md

 # Bitcoin Full Node on macOS with Lima VM

-This repository provides Lima VM templates to run a Bitcoin full node on macOS (Apple Silicon) using either Bitcoin Core (v29.0) or Bitcoin Knots (v28.1.knots20250305).
-Both clients automate installation, verify binary signatures and checksums for security, generate a random RPC password, and configure the node as a systemd service with a dedicated storage path.
+This repository provides Lima VM templates to run a Bitcoin full node on macOS (Apple Silicon) using either Bitcoin Core (v29.0), Bitcoin Knots (v28.1.knots20250305), or Bitcoin Core Testnet4.
+Using Lima VM allows running Bitcoin Core mainnet and testnet4 conflict-free simultaneously, ideal for development environments.
+All templates automate installation, verify binary signatures and checksums for security, generate a random RPC password, and configure the node as a systemd service with a dedicated storage path.
 Bitcoin Knots, a fork of Bitcoin Core, includes additional features like enhanced mempool policies.
+The Testnet4 template supports development and testing on the testnet4 network.

 ## Prerequisites